Who can see review analytics?

 Example use cases

 This view can also help you find the best people for a lead role in a certain project requiring a specific set of strengths.
-For example, you may need a project lead for a new project that requires strong listening and presentation skills.
-You can set the X-axis to 'Listens actively' and the Y-axis to 'Providing feedback' (or similar skills).
-You would then choose from the people at the top-right most corner, as they have the highest rating in both skills simultaneously (see the screenshot below).
+For example, you may need a project lead for a new project that requires strong listening and presentation competencies.
+You can set the X-axis to 'Listens actively' and the Y-axis to 'Providing structure' (or similar competencies).
+You would then choose from the people at the top-right-most corner, as they have the highest rating in both competencies simultaneously.

 Maybe you want to know which managers receive the best ratings from their direct reports to understand how they lead their teams.
-In this case, you would filter to see Teams = 'Manager (auto)' and Perspectives = 'Direct report assessments.'
+In this case, you would filter to see Perspectives = 'Direct report assessments.'
 You would then want to set the X and Y-axes to 'Total average.'

-Some companies also like to plot employees on a 'potential v. performance' matrix (explained in the graphic below).
-To achieve this, you would want to add custom questions to your reviews that require a rating of these two aspects.
+Some companies also plot employees on a 'potential v. performance' matrix (explained in the graphic below).
+To achieve this, you would want to add two custom questions to your reviews that require a rating of these two aspects.
 You would then set 'potential' as the Y-axis and 'performance' as the X-axis.
-The 9 box naturally grids employees into one of the 9 boxes.
+The box naturally grids employees into one of the boxes.
+This little video also explains this in further detail.

 Working with the distribution chart